- (360) 892-2994

 Alternatively, when children are awake, saliva will carry the liquid away.
 Acids form that attack your child’s tooth enamel for about 20 minutes.
 Infants that need a bottle to comfortably fall asleep should be given a water-filled bottle or a pacifier.

 While your baby is teething, it is important to monitor the teeth for signs of baby bottle decay.
 Examine your child’s teeth, especially on the inside or the tongue side, every two weeks.
 You should look for for dull spots (whiter than the tooth surface) or lines.
-If you notice anything unusual in your child’s mouth, contact our kid-friendly dentists at Cascade Dental in Vancouver, WA.
+If you notice anything unusual in your child’s mouth, contact our kid-friendly Vancouver dentists at Cascade Dental.